 Often one parent will spend more time at the hospital and the other will be with the whānau.
 Something as simple as a phone call from hospital to speak to tamariki at home can help everyone feel connected.

 Many people hear the word cancer and associate death with it.
 Your other tamariki may think their sibling will die.
 They may not express this to you because they are scared it could happen or they do not wish to upset you.
 Once again, being open and honest is important here.
 Explain that the medical team is providing the best possible treatment for the best possible outcome and that many tamariki do get better but, with cancer, it is not always the case.
 If you feel unable to answer some questions, assure your tamariki that you will find the answer and let them know.
 Ask your medical team for advice and information.

 Providing information and reading material you receive from the hospital may help others get the picture.
 In general, the greater the understanding, the more helpful and supportive others can be.

 Family and whānau want to help but how?
 Extended whānau and friends will be concerned.
 They will want to help but do not always know what you need or even how to offer assistance.
 "Call me if you need anything" places additional stress on overwhelmed parents who must then think about what they need, pick up the phone and ask.

 The best support can be an offer of something definite, for example, "Let me go to the grocery store for you today or "Can I mow the lawn for you?"

-Your friends can coordinate themselves into a Team, dividing up tasks to meet a family's needs, this can be really helpful.
+Your friends can coordinate themselves into a team, dividing up tasks to meet a family's your needs, this can be really helpful.